panchnayak/tech-blog/kubernetes/README.md

-In this tutorial I ll try to Compare some docker commanfs with kubernetes commands, so that one can understand how similar the kubectl commads are compared to docker commands.
+In this tutorial I ll try to compare some docker commands with kubernetes commands, if you are familiar with docker commands this will give you a perspective of kubectl command.

+then you can understand how similar and different the kubectl commands are compared to docker commands.
+While practicing you dont need to practice both docker and kubectl commands, this is for the comparision purpose.

+You can excute either docker or kubectl.

 ## Run a docker image using docker run